The Violet Book by Willis Boyd Allen

 There are no legal restrictions on this material.
 Feel free to use it for personal or commercial purposes.

-1 year agoHaving read this twice, the pacing is just right, keeping you engaged.
+6 months agoIf you enjoy this genre, the pacing is just right, keeping you engaged.
 This story will stay with me.